13.08. - 25.08. Karlsruhe

 Is there fresh water?

 Yes, we have access to the city’s fresh water pipes.
 From there, we will transport the water through hoses to our taps.
 There will be laboratory samples of the water quality in order to prove its potability at certain points; we will receive these values after the first few days of the camp.
-If you want to be sure, you will find a kettle with boiled water at the Küfa .
-[More on this under ‘Hygiene’]
+[More on this under ‘Information about water and toilets’]

 What does Küfa mean?